Too Polite to Disagree: Understanding Sycophancy Propagation in Multi-Agent Systems: Discussion

 \section{Discussion}

-Using sycophancy levels as credibility priors removes the need for ground truth correctness data.
+Using sycophancy levels as credibility priors avoids the need for per-question ground-truth correctness at inference time; calibration only requires labeling user stances as incorrect, not the correct option itself.
 By measuring initial disagreement followed by a flip to agreement, this method has advantage over accuracy-based priors that rely on external verification.
 Additionally, analysis of agent dynamics confirms this improvement: larger, reliable models consistently influence smaller ones, and agents flip toward correct answers more frequently when provided with these credibility priors.
 Finally, the scoring mechanism is protocol-agnostic and data-agnostic.
 These modular priors can be layered onto any multi-agent framework without modifying the underlying interaction protocols or the models themselves.
 To ensure the accuracy gains were not limited to the original dataset, we validated the pre-computed BSS scores against 15 novel subjects.
 The consistent improvements observed (see Appendix \ref{app:novel-subjects}) demonstrate that these credibility priors are generalizable and effectively enhance multi-agent discussions across diverse topics.

+Our study has two primary limitations.
+We test six open-source models up to 32B from two families (Llama and Qwen), so it is unclear whether the same credibility signals help with stronger frontier models.
+We also restrict ourselves to (probabilistic) binary (support/oppose) agent outputs, which are significantly easier to quantify but leave out the back-and-forth arguments and partial disagreement of real multi-agent dialogue.
+Extending these signals to open-ended interaction is a natural next step.